lugu/qiloop/doc/NOTES.md

 - 'L': unsigned long: 64 bits signed value
 - 'b': bool: boolean value
 - 's': string: string of character
+- 'r': raw data: array of bytes

 When describing the return type of a method:
 - 'v': void: the method is not returning a result other than the information of its successful completion.

+#### Value

+- 'm': value: a container type.
+It can contains any basic type.

 #### Composite types